metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Optional:

-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 TODO: how do we prevent errors in the filesystem from compromising the machine
-- `lun` (Number) Optional: FC target lun number
+- `lun` (Number) lun is Optional: FC target lun number
-- `read_only` (Boolean) Optional: Defaults to false (read/write).
+- `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-- `target_ww_ns` (List of String) Optional: FC target worldwide names (WWNs)
+- `target_ww_ns` (List of String) targetWWNs is Optional: FC target worldwide names (WWNs)
-- `wwids` (List of String) Optional: FC volume world wide identifiers (wwids) Either wwids or combination of targetWWNs and lun must be set, but not both simultaneously.
+- `wwids` (List of String) wwids Optional: FC volume world wide identifiers (wwids) Either wwids or combination of targetWWNs and lun must be set, but not both simultaneously.

 <a id="nestedatt--spec--repo--volumes--flex_volume"></a>